Poor Circulation: Causes and Solutions

 - Cold hands and feet is common symptom of hyperventilation

-- Cold feet and other problems related to poor circulation are generally caused by lack of CO2, O2 and free electrons in body cells
+- Cold feet and other problems related to poor circulation are generally caused by lack of CO2, O2 and NO in body cells

 Or go back to Symptoms of hyperventilation